abadithela/abadithela.github.io/index.md

 I am a fifth-year PhD student in Control and Dynamical Systems at California Institute of Technology.
 I am advised by Professor [Richard M. Murray](https://murray.cds.caltech.edu/Main_Page).
-I am interested in formal methods, robotics, and verification, validation, and testing of autonomous and cyber-physical systems.
+I am interested in formal methods, robotics, verification and validation, and testing of autonomous cyber-physical systems.
 My research is on developing theory, algorithms, and experiments for the use of formal methods in automated test-case generation for autonomous systems.
 In particular, my current work focuses on reactively testing the discrete decision-making behavior in safety-critical autonomous systems.